Computer Sciences

 C-sharp is the latest rendition of C++.
 Before C-sharp, it was C++ language; it was used by many people to code solutions.
 C++ has added an object-oriented approach to C, and C++ has been widely used to develop and design “genuine” applications for Windows (as indicated by the C++ designers).
 The low-level applications and systems are developed using C++.
 The business-level application is developed by basic visual developers and experts.

-C# provides fast improvement in the world of visual basics within the community of C++ programmers, with some conspicuous changes.
+C# provides a fast improvement in the world of visual basics within the community of C++ programmers, with some conspicuous changes.
 The .NET framework is very well utilised by the C-Sharp, which implies you approach a capable forms engine, much the same as VB developers have had for a considerable length of time.
-New data types have been included, for example, the decimal information type for performing money-related estimations.
+New data types have been included, such as the decimal information type for performing money-related estimations.

 Task 4: